-Prevailed on behalf of Bausch Health Companies, winning a motion for judgment on the pleadings in a cross-border trade secret misappropriation and breach of contract case.
+Prevailed at the Ninth Circuit on behalf of Bausch Health Companies in a significant trade secret and breach of contract case.

 Represented a former financial advisor in an active federal investigation of alleged dumping of exports from China into the United States.